Package pygeodesy :: Module formy

 • ValueError - Invalid angle, distance or radius.

-heightOrthometric (h_ll, N)
+heightOrthometric (h_loc, N)

 Get the orthometric height H, the height above the geoid, earth surface.